Music Production & Creative Business BA (Hons)

 The York St John Experience

-In your first two years, modules cover the core technical, creative and managerial aspects of production and business with increasing complexity.
-At the same time you will learn to bring all these aspects together in your portfolio.
-It is in these portfolio modules that you demonstrate your development and achievement as an entrepreneurial producer.
-In your final year, you draw on all your previous learning to develop and establish your own creative business venture.
+In the first year smaller modules cover the core technical, creative and managerial facets of production.
+At the same time you learn to bring all these skills together by creating commercially-considered music for your Music Production Enterprise Portfolio.
+It is in this large portfolio module that you create the music and establish a professional identity that demonstrates your development and achievement as a creative producer.

 Compulsory modules include: